 Having chapped lips is a frustrating ailment.
-It hurts to laugh, you’re self-conscious, they might even bleed… And no matter how many times you reapply your chapstick, winter keeps winning.
+It hurts to laugh, you’re self-conscious, they might even bleed… And no matter how many times you reapply your chapstick, dryness keeps winning.

 Let’s start there: with your chapstick.